tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 export default Index
 ```
 We used the `map` function to loop through and display all the posts.
-You should now see a listing of post on your index page.
+You should now see a listing of posts on your index page.

 ## Dynamic Pages with [file].js

 We now have content to build our dynamic pages.
-Instead of creating a page for each post item, which is a bad idea, we can dynamically build each post page.
+Instead of creating a page for each post's item, which is a bad idea, we can dynamically build each post page.

-To build dynamic pages, we must create a file with brackets like this `[post].js`
+To build dynamic pages, we must create a file with brackets like this `[post].js`.

 ```bash
 touch pages/[post].js